15-minute, highly impactful webinars covering topics that

 Oscillators are used in cameras to clock the image sensor and main processor.
-Timing devices must support the increased performance and accuracy levels as camera features improve.
-New MEMS-based timing devices allow designers to differentiate digital cameras with enhanced performance and features.
+New MEMS-based timing devices allow designers to differentiate cameras with increased performance, higher accuracy and new features.
 Learn how to use new timing solutions to design products with lower jitter, excellent frequency stability, smaller size, longer batter life and improved reliability.

 Download (86.86 kB)

 MEMS Timing Solutions Improve Touchscreen Devices

 MEMS-based oscillators and resonators offer new benefits to systems that use touchscreen technology.
-The benefits include higher system performance and reliability with immunity to shock, vibration, and noise; better touchscreen performance with lower internal EMI enabled by spread spectrum and edge rate control; lower cost with all-silicon die inside standard low-cost plastic packages; and readily available products with a wide variety of features and short lead-times.
+The benefits include higher system performance and reliability with immunity to shock, vibration, and noise; better touchscreen performance with lower internal EMI enabled by spread spectrum and edge rate control; plus supply chain benefits such as lower cost, short lead-times, and flexible features.

 Download (79.28 kB)

 Clock Features for Power Conscious and Greener Applications